SrAlejo44/SrAlejo44/README.md

 ## Somthing about me 😎

-As you know I’m currently learning all about DevOps and start a branch where you can see what I’m learning and maybe see a new things🧐.
+As you know I’m currently learning all about DevOps and start a repository where you can see what I’m learning and maybe see a new things🧐.
 Further, I am working as an IT team leader in a startup **[BePelican](https://bepelican.org)**.

 🏹 I love play archery, for me it’s a relaxing sport and let me think about life.